Can CBD Help With Social Anxiety?

 The amygdala (fear center) and the anterior cingulate (the pregenual ACC is part of this).

-Those two areas should be very familiar from everything we discussed above.
+Those two areas should be very familiar with everything we discussed above.

 Remember the circuit we discussed above that was very important to social anxiety?